Know “The REAL DEAL”

 The deadline for inspection(s) and type(s) of inspection(s) is/are outlined in the Agreement of Purchase and Sale and is typically within 7-10 days of offer acceptance.
 The inspection(s) should be scheduled immediately to have enough time to conduct and review the inspection(s) results.

-6. Hire a REAL ESTATE Attorney
+6. Hire A REAL ESTATE Attorney

 It is critical for the buyer to hire a real estate attorney when purchasing a property, one whose primary focus is on real estate conveyance and will protect the buyer’s best interest every step of the way.
 A real estate attorney will prepare all legal documents for closing, ensure there aren’t any liens, easements or covenants on the property, and make sure the property has clear title.
 They are well versed in current real estate contract language.

-7. Conduct the Home Inspection(s)
+7. Conduct The Home Inspection(s)

 If the home inspection reveals any unknown or undisclosed material problems, the buyer may attempt to renegotiate their offer terms or back out of the sale based on the results of the inspection.
 Typically negotiation only occurs on major defects.
 If parties are unable to come to an agreement, buyers are entitled to the return of their deposit once a mutual release and termination of agreement have been signed by both parties.